Links for Applicants

 Other Financial Aid Options

-Below is a collection of non-MACF scholarships that we think you might be interested in.
+Below is a collection of non Community Foundation scholarships that we think you might be interested in.
 We’ll keep adding to this list as we find more.
 This is by no means a complete list of all the scholarships available to you, so feel free to do some searching on your own as well – and if you find something good, please let us know about it!

 - Midland Interlochen Scholarship (Scholarships are available for both summer camps as well as the Interlochen Academy.
-Applications accepted throughout the year.)
+Applications are due April 1.)

 - Bailey Scholarships (MidMichigan Health)